-For a non-native speaker, the German language is full of humour and wacky idioms.
+For a non-native speaker, the German language is full of humor and wacky idioms.
 For example, the word for French toast is “Arme Ritter”, or “Poor Knights”, and the equivalent of “it’s all Greek to me” is “ich verstehe nur Bahnhof”, or “I only understand ‘train station’”.

-Of course, there’s slang too, and learning even a few slang words can really help break the ice when you throw one into conversation.
+Of course, there’s slang too, and learning even a few slang words can really help break the ice when you throw one into a conversation.
 There’s “Alter!” for “dude!”, “kein ding!” for “no problem!” and “geil” which these days means “cool” but actually means “horny”.
 Yes, it’s a hilarious language.

 There’s a slight variation from region to region, so to be really clever, pick up a couple of nuggets in the local dialect.
 Have fun with it!
 Learn more than what the phrasebook has to offer, and you’ll be surprised at how a little street talk really helps to kickstart a chat in the pub.